krishnavelu/alice_blue/README.md

 ### Get master contracts
 Getting master contracts allow you to search for instruments by symbol name and place orders.
 Master contracts are stored as an OrderedDict by token number and by symbol name.
 Whenever you get a trade update, order update, or quote update, the library will check if master contracts are loaded.
 If they are, it will attach the instrument object directly to the update.
-By default all master contracts of all enabled exchanges in your personal profile will be downloaded. i.e. If your profile contains the folowing as enabled exchanges `['NSE', 'BSE', 'MCX', NFO']` all contract notes of all exchanges will be downloaded by default.
+By default all master contracts of all enabled exchanges in your personal profile will be downloaded. i.e. If your profile contains the following as enabled exchanges `['NSE', 'BSE', 'MCX', NFO']` all contract notes of all exchanges will be downloaded by default.
 If you feel it takes too much time to download all exchange, or if you don't need all exchanges to be downloaded, you can specify which exchange to download contract notes while creating the AliceBlue object.

 ```python
 alice = AliceBlue(username='username', password='password', access_token=access_token, master_contracts_to_download=['NSE', 'BSE'])